snowbldr/jwt-cookie-auth/README.md

 # jwt-cookie-auth
-Authentication and authorization using JWTs stored in cookies for maintaining stateless sessions
+Authentication and authorization using JWTs stored in cookies for maintaining sessions

 ### Getting Started
 To begin, create a JwtAuthorizer with the necessary functions.